10 Best Lord of the Rings Board Games 2024

 Should you buy War of the Ring: The Card Game?

-War of the Ring: The Card Game was one of the most anticipated board games in 2022, particularly for Lor of the Rings fans.
-It approaches the lore from a new angle, as a team card player, using proven game mechanics from Quartermaster General as the foundation.
+War of the Ring: The Card Game was one of the most anticipated board games in 2022, particularly for Lord of the Rings fans.
+It approaches the lore from a new angle, as a team card game, using proven game mechanics from Quartermaster General as the foundation.

 5. Middle-Earth Quest